passivecrypto/HyperliquidMMBot/README.md

 This bot will take orders and sell them at a profit for 20 basis points and repeat until you stop the bot.

+This project is about distilling years of trading experience into an automated and seemless experience.

 </div>

 ## Installation